bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

 (`{head_only, with_lookup}`), and that one decision reshapes what the twenty-two `db.leveled.*` options actually govern.
-In this mode the whole cell — state and value — is stored as a ledger HEAD entry, written in batches through `book_mput/2`; the journal receives the same object specs but no body, and leveled's own contract for that call is that the journal entries exist *only for handling consistency on startup*.
-Nothing on the read path goes near them: `book_get` becomes equivalent to `book_headonly`, so the fold's read of the previous state is a ledger lookup with no journal seek.
+In this mode the whole cell — state and value — is stored as a ledger HEAD entry, written in batches through `book_mput/2`.
+The same batch also goes to the journal, and it goes there *whole*: the object specs carry the payload, serialised and compressed, so the journal is a complete record of every version ever written.
+Leveled's contract for that call is that those entries exist *only for handling consistency on startup*.
+Nothing on the read path goes near
+them: `book_get` becomes equivalent to `book_headonly`, so the fold's read of the previous state is a ledger lookup with no journal seek.

 The ledger path is therefore the whole of the live write path.
 It is bounded by `db.leveled.cache_size` and its `db.leveled.cache_multiple`